Ear infections can affect anyone, and there are many of them. Some of the most common ear infections include:

 - At least once a year, visit an ear doctor to inspect your ear and if there are any issues, fix them immediately.

 When should you seek medical intervention?

 When you notice an issue with your ears, you should seek medical intervention as early as possible.
 You should visit your doctor when:

 - You are suffering from ear pain/or dizziness.

 - There is pus or bloody discharge from the ear.

 - Suffering from acutely impaired hearing

-- You have been using ear medicine but the condition hasn’t improved or it has become itchy.
+- You have been using ear medicine, but the condition hasn’t improved or has become itchy.